sanjarbek/seru/privacy-policy.md

 support@askasoft.net

 Privacy Policy
-This Privacy Policy describes the information collected by «Teko-TD» LLC. through our mobile applications and how we use that information.
+This Privacy Policy describes the information collected by «АСКАСОФТ» LLC. through our mobile applications and how we use that information.

 We take privacy seriously.